 Similar to videography, photography requires specialized skills and knowledge.
 It’s in your best interest to start photoshoots with friends and family, enhance your editing skills, and find your preferred styles.

-It’s a must for any photographer or videographer to create a professional website and develop an impressive online portfolio.
+It’s a must for any photographer or videographer to create a blog or website and develop an impressive online portfolio.
 This will help you stand out from the competitors, impress your audience, and generate leads.

 8. Car-detailing specialist

 If you happen to be a car enthusiast, becoming a car-detailing specialist could be a dream come true.
 As a car-detailing specialist, you won’t solely be running a car wash.
 You’ll be taking care of cars inside and out, which includes washing, waxing, polishing, vacuuming, applying different types of finishes, and more.

 If you want to earn a bit more as a car-detailing specialist, you could provide services at your client’s location.
 It does take a bit more work to take your business on the road, but it could be well worth it.

 9. Home inspector

 Not everyone can be a home inspector.
 This career requires special education, and you’ll need to obtain (and maintain) a license.
 However, you’d enjoy more flexible hours, a stable income, and a unique working environment.

 Make sure to check the licensing requirements in your state before you start thinking about registering your business and setting up a shop.